Learning how to build mud bee hives

 In 2014, Kaloko started a small goat stocking project targeting elderly women looking after their orphaned grandchildren.
 The project includes a training course on goat rearing and the building of a raised goat pen near to their house.

-In 2016 another twenty-five elderly women reared goats near their homes to sell at local markets and generate much-needed household income.
+By 2019, 138 female heads of household across several communities had received training, and been given four goats each through the project.
+In each case their wider families benefit with an improved income for education and other important household needs.
+Since the project started in 2014, 552 goats have been given to the trainees, and the goats have been used for breeding (for sale) so there will have been countless more goats raised in the community to help these very poor families.
+In 2020 we hope to help another twenty-five elderly women to rear goats near their homes to sell at local markets and generate much-needed household income.
 These groups are also starting to become community hubs beyond the focus on the goat project and assist each other through friendship and social support in their elderly years.

 Beekeeper Training and Honey Marketing Project